savantcare/emr/ptclient/cts/book/c06-form-to-orm/README.md

 # Key concepts

-1. Central role of the field "rowStateInThisSession"
+1. Central role of the field "vnRowStateInSession"
 2. getfield and setfield how they use the cache and timeout
 3. Performance tab of vue chrome extension measuring frames per second